Future of the Royal Navy: Remote Piloted Air Systems

 Following trials with the rail-launched ScanEagle it started operational flights of leased ScanEagles in January 2014 watching for swarm attacks on HMS Somerset and RFA Cardigan Bay in the Persian Gulf.
 This was expanded in November 2014, when 700X NAS was formed to serve as both the parent unit for ship based ScanEagle flights, and as the evaluation unit for any future RPAS systems that the Royal Navy elects to try.
 ScanEagle was withdrawn in 2017 and replaced by the RQ-20A Puma shoulder-launched UAV on board.

 The optionally-manned PZL-Świdnik SW-4 Solo completed trials with the RN in 2015 as part of the UK's RWUAS (Rotary Wing Unmanned Air System) Capability Concept Demonstrator (CCD) programme.
+In 2022, a £60 million four-year contract was awarded to Leonardo Helicopters to design and develop an uncrewed helicopter, similar to the SW-4 Solo.
+A three-tonne demonstrator was envisaged with anti-submarine capabilities.
+As of 2023, it was reported that the technology demonstrator would conduct an initial flight in 2025.
+A final design for the technology demonstrator was revealed in January 2025, named Proteus.
+It features a modular payload which can be swapped out to meet different mission requirements.

 In early 2023, the Schiebel S-100 Camcopter was selected to operate in an intelligence-gathering, surveillance and reconnaissance role with the Royal Navy.
-To be named Peregrine in Royal Navy service, it is initially intended to begin operations in the Persian Gulf in mid-2024.
+Named Peregrine in Royal Navy service, it began trials on HMS Lancaster in the Persian Gulf in mid-2024.

 The Royal Navy has also utilised 3-D printed unmanned aircraft in its operations.